ericstolly/cipher/chapters/chapter-2-infection.md

     end
 )
 ```
-The final mapped code adds obfuscated malcious code to the following files:
-  - resources\[FiveM]\[system]\sessionmanager\server\host_lock.lua
-  - resources\[FiveM]\[system]\sessionmanager\client\empty.lua
-  - resources\[FiveM]\[system]\sessionmanager\fxmanifest.lua

-Just from looking at the code written to these files, you get an understanding of the lack of intelligence these malicious users have.
-Whilst writing to the `fxmanifest.lua` file they lack the understanding to string break to include the quotation marks on the `description` line that the [default CFX file](https://github.com/citizenfx/cfx-server-data/blob/master/resources/%5Bsystem%5D/sessionmanager/fxmanifest.lua#L6) has.
+After the mapping and normalization of the code, we can see that it writes to the files[^1] found in the UTF-8 string reversal.
+It is also in this code that we gather more evidence of the intelligence the authors of this malicious software have, they lacked the understanding to string escape for the quotation marks in their `fxmanifest.lua` infection oppose to the original which includes quotations marks in the `description` value of the [original manifest file](https://github.com/citizenfx/cfx-server-data/blob/master/resources/%5Bsystem%5D/sessionmanager/fxmanifest.lua#L6).
+This, in turn, provides an indicator for the detection for this software [^2].

-The explanation and reversal of the files modified here are covered in the next chapter.
+The files modified here are covered in the next chapter.

+[^1]: `resources\[FiveM]\[system]\sessionmanager\server\host_lock.lua`, `resources\[FiveM]\[system]\sessionmanager\client\empty.lua` and `resources\[FiveM]\[system]\sessionmanager\fxmanifest.lua`.
+[^2]: Checking that the `fxmanifest.lua` file doesn't include quotation marks on the `description` line would confirm either modification or infection.

 [Chapter 3 (???)](https://github.com/ericstolly/)